-- 1. Use critical thinking and the scientific method to examine questions relating to geology. - 2.
+- 1. Use critical thinking and the scientific method to examine questions relating to atmospheric science. - 2.
 Collaborate effectively on a research project. - 3.
 Communicate scientific information both verbally and through written reports. - 4.
-Review and demonstrate a knowledge of fundamental earth science principles - 5.
-Define and discuss geological processes that alter the earth's surface. - 6.
+Review and demonstrate knowledge of fundamental earth science principles. - 5.
+Define, quantify and communicate geological processes that alter the earth's surface. - 6.
 Develop the ability to classify earth materials.